jxmot/markdown-render/README.md

 # IMPORTANT Things to Note

 The version of *Parsedown* used in this repository is realatively old.
 It was created *around* May 2017.
+I estimate that the version would have been 1.6.3, however the author(s) did not update the version number string in `Parsedown.php`.

 There have been a large number of changes made at [Parsedown](https://github.com/erusev/parsedown) since the time when the current version was first obtained.
 I plan on updating the local copy of Parsedown after activivity has settled down in the Parsedown repository.